royepi/HexFlow-UCTV/README.md

 # Still working on
 <p>Editing font, can't display Japanese characters (but you can rename games in launcher).<p>
+<p>Still learning how to implement features from other launchers.<p>

 # Tips & Thoughts
 * I recommend changing Category Button to UP/DOWN and Theme to Black.